hasan-kayan/MyRemoteSafe/README.md

 This is a completly remote private system that has several components.
 In here I will create my remote system that will contain my bots, services, website and more.

+Identity platform can be used for auth and user system